Trust & Compliance

 Data retention & privacy

-Body-cam and incident data retained for 24 months (or the contractual minimum for fire watch and loss prevention, whichever is longer).
-Handled under PIPEDA (federal) and Loi 25 (Quebec).
-Client can request deletion at contract end.
+Body-cam and incident data is kept for 24 months (or the contract minimum for fire watch and loss prevention, whichever is longer).
+We handle it under PIPEDA (federal) and Loi 25 (Quebec).
+Clients can request deletion at the end of the contract.

 Contract SLAs